Starignus/Python_Workshop_ICAH/README.md

 When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
 Most of the time, you will wish to start a notebook server in the highest level directory containing notebooks.
 Often this will be your home directory.

-You have done your preparations for the course, see you in the workshop.
+You have done your preparations for the course, see you in the workshop!.

 Reference [[1](https://jupyter.readthedocs.io/en/latest/running.html#running)]